JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_services.md

 A service not going to be overridden does not need to be registered in `plugin.xml` (see [Declaring a Service](#declaring-a-service)).
 Instead, annotate service class with [`@Service`](upsource:///platform/core-api/src/com/intellij/openapi/components/Service.java).
-The service instance will be created in scope according to caller (see [Retrieving a Service](#retrieving-a-service)).
+The service instance will be created in scope according to the caller (see [Retrieving a Service](#retrieving-a-service)).

 Restrictions: